InES-HPMM/FPD-LinkIII_ds90ub95x/README.md

 > For recent news check out our [Blog](https://blog.zhaw.ch/high-performance/).

+## Table of contents

+[Setup RaspberryPi 4 for FDP-LinkIII_Raspberry_HW](#setup-raspberrypi-4-for-fdp-linkiii_raspberry_hw): Instructions to get the FDP-LinkIII Raspberry Hardware running on a RaspberryPi 4 by using our precompiled module.

+[Insert Driver into your Linux Sources](#insert-driver-into-your-linux-sources): Instructions on how to get the driver into your custom linux sources.

 ## Setup RaspberryPi 4 for FDP-LinkIII_Raspberry_HW

 This section gives instructions to setup a RaspberryPi 4 to use the hardware developed in: https://github.com/InES-HPMM/FPD-LinkIII_Raspberry_HW.